James Tooley: Career background

+University of Buckingham

+James Nicholas Tooley is a professor of educational entrepreneurship and of education policy at the University of Buckingham.
+In July 2020, Tooley was appointed as the new Vice-Chancellor of the University of Buckingham, succeeding Sir Anthony Seldon from 1 October 2020.

+In October 2024 it was announced that Tooley had been suspended as Vice-Chancellor of Buckingham University because of serious allegations which had been made against him.
+He was reinstated in January 2025 after an investigation found that the allegations were not substantiated.
+The investigation was carried out by Joseph O’Brien KC, who at the same time investigated Tooley’s allegations that his suspension was due to opposition to his political views and his belief in free speech and academic freedom.
+O’Brien found that Tooley’s allegations were without merit.

 Low-cost private education

 Tooley is best known for his work on low cost private education.
 He began this work in 2000, having discovered for himself the existence of low cost private schools in the slums of Hyderabad while doing consultancy for the International Finance Corporation.
 A major research programme was subsequently undertaken between 2003 and 2005, funded by the John Templeton Foundation, exploring the nature and existence of private schools for the poor in India, Ghana, Nigeria, Kenya and China, and comparing public and private provision for the poor.
 This research is reported in a range of books and publications, including The Beautiful Tree: a personal journey into how the world's poorest people are educating themselves (Penguin, New Delhi, and Cato Institute, 2009).
 His work has also been profiled in documentaries for the BBC and PBS: for the latter it was featured alongside the work of Nobel Laureate Muhammad Yunus and Hernando de Soto Polar.

 The basic findings of the research show that in urban and peri-urban poor areas (slums and shanty towns) in India and the African countries studied, the majority of schoolchildren are in low cost private schools.
 After testing 24,000 children, it was found that children in the low cost private schools significantly outperform children in public schools, after controlling for background variables and the school choice process.

 In 2017 Tooley announced plans to open a low cost private primary school in Durham, England.
 The school opened in 2018.
 An Ofsted report in 2019 rated the school as "Good".